darksh3llRU/dark-doh/dns-zone-example/howto.md

-# generation of the bind or dnslib-compatible records using python (to be added)
+# generation of the bind or dnslib-compatible records using python (added)

 # prepare the file
 - file$ -> chunks from 1: data encoded in the alphanumeric format